)

 Where you purchase your pet

 Getting your Belgian Malinois from a shelter or a breed-specific rescue is likely your cheapest option if you’re just looking for a companion for your active lifestyle.
-You’ll get the added benefit of giving a loving home to a homeless pet, and if you adopt an adult dog, you’ll know its full personality in advance while skipping the destructive puppy phase.
-A typical rescue Malinois costs $500.
+A typical rescue Malinois costs anywhere from $350 to $500, depending on the dog’s age and the shelter you adopt from.

 If you’re hoping to buy a Belgian Malinois as a show dog or to get a dog from a line that’s known for its personal protection or sporting abilities, then it’s a good idea to seek out a reputable breeder.
-You’ll pay several thousand dollars in this case, but it’s money well spent to ensure you get a dog in good health — especially if you plan to breed it.
+You could pay thousands for a purebred Malinois, but it’s money well spent to ensure you get a dog in good health — especially if you plan to breed it.

 Age and gender